 Rather than risk infection, it's better to be safe and ask your server for a new set of utensils.

-In fact, a July 2015 study published in the Journal of Food Safety discovered the presence of staph and E. coli on restaurant menus — which were then transferred to customers' hands — and that these bacteria survived for at least two days.
+In fact, a July 2015 study in the Journal of Food Safety discovered the presence of staph and E. coli on restaurant menus — which were then transferred to customers' hands — and that these bacteria survived for at least two days.
+That's why, to reduce the potential spread of germs like the virus that causes COVID-19, the CDC recommends that restaurants get rid of reusable menus in favor of those that are disposable or digital.

-"Our best defense is washing our hands before and after a meal," Kindrachuk says.
+But what if that's not an option and you're stuck with the same old shared menu?
+"Your best defense is washing your hands before and after a meal," Kindrachuk says.

 Condiments like salt and ketchup don't add much to the nutrition value of your meal, and grabbing the shaker or bottle may not be the best idea either.